madrobby/zepto/README.md

-# Zepto.js: a minimalist framework for mobile WebKit browsers
+# Zepto.js -- a minimalist JavaScript framework

-Zepto.js is a minimalist framework for mobile WebKit browsers, with a jQuery-compatible chaining syntax.
+Zepto.js is a minimalist framework for modern browsers with a jQuery-compatible chaining syntax.

-100% jQuery coverage is not a design goal, however all APIs provided match their jQuery counterparts.
+100% jQuery coverage is not a design goal, however the APIs provided match their jQuery counterparts.

 The ultimate goal is to have a ~5k library that handles most basic dredge work